ernstleierzopf/ncid/README.md

 # Training

-By default we train ciphers of the MysteryTwister C3 Challenge "Cipher ID".
+By default we train the ACA ciphers listed [here](https://www.cryptogram.org/resource-area/cipher-types/).
 The plaintexts I used are already filtered and automatically downloaded in the train.py or eval.py scripts.
 You can turn off this behavior by setting `--download_dataset=False`.

 To see all options of `train.py`, run the `--help` or `-h` command.